-Rare Element was incorporated under the laws of the Province of British Columbia, Canada, on June 3, 1999 as Spartacus Capital Inc. Our executive office address is P.O.
+Rare Element was incorporated under the laws of the Province of British Columbia, Canada, on June 3, 1999 as Spartacus Capital Inc. We are governed under the Business Corporations Act (British Columbia).
+Our executive office address is P.O.
 Box 271049, Littleton, Colorado 80127.
 The telephone number for our executive office is (720) 278-2460.
 We maintain a corporate website at www.rareelementresources.com.